4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- **Terminology:**
 		- **Connection:** A live communication channel
 		- **Session:** A set of cryptography parameters, can be reused in another connection or renewed without interrupting connection.
 Session state is defined by the record layer
+			- Session state holds
+					    - Session identifier, a random number
+					    - Peer certificate, x509.v3 cert. can be null
+					    - Compression method, algo used
+					    - Cipher Spec, bulk data encryption and hashing algo used
+					    - Master Secret, 48byte shared b/w client and server
+					    - IsResumeable, flag that indicates whether session can be used to initiate new connections
 	- **Functionality:**
 		- Manages the authentication, key exchange, and negotiation of cryptographic parameters between the client and server.
 		- Establishes a secure communication channel before data exchange begins.